 When you strengthen awareness, you cultivate mindfulness.
 When you apply that mindfulness, you develop the skill of not getting caught up in thoughts, emotions, urges, and stories.
 Instead, you learn to let it all be as it is, independent from you and your attention.

 This is the essence of mindfulness and meditation.
-A consistent practice - and, consistent application of the skills you develop in that practice - helps bring an end to many of your daily struggles.
+A consistent practice - and, consistent application of the skills you develop in that practice - helps bring an end to much of your daily suffering.

 It's like telling that person following you around all day, chattering non-stop in your ear, to leave you alone.

 Stress, anxiety, self-confidence issues, the inability to stop bad habits, problems with sleep and focus, and on and on and on.

 These and the other things we struggle with every day are only symptoms.